 - Ask about application.
 Could it have been improved?

 - Ask about development.
 What directions would better prepare you for that type of position?

 - Ask about engagement.
-Are there ways to stay involved and developing with the organisation?
+Look for ways to stay involved and develop with the organisation.